OwenChung03/polyhack/readme.md

    The output would be the same as the output1.txt file.

+## Limitations

+Limitations of the Existing AMM System:

+1. Simplistic Market Model: The existing system overlooks market depth, order matching, and liquidity provision strategies.
+It only supports USD and JPY.
+A robust system incorporating all fiat currencies is needed for a realistic decentralized exchange.

+2. Centralization: The system depends on a central liquidity pool, which contradicts the decentralized exchange ethos.
+Ideally, control should be evenly spread among multiple liquidity providers on-chain.

+Potential Improvements:

+1. Multi-token Support: The system should support trading between numerous tokens, including cryptocurrencies and stablecoins, to broaden its utility.

+2. Advanced Price Calculation: Rather than using a rudimentary formula for price determination, implementing advanced pricing models, possibly using oracles or external price feeds, would improve accuracy and stability.

+3. Improved User Interface: A user-friendly interface providing real-time market data, easy trading interfaces, and portfolio management tools could attract more users and improve their experience.

+4. Decentralization: Transition to a decentralized model using smart contracts and blockchain technology to distribute control among liquidity providers, thereby eliminating the central authority dependency.

+5. Sophisticated Market Models: Implementing refined market-making algorithms such as Constant Product Market Maker (CPMM) or Weighted Average Price (WAP) models could lead to efficient price discovery and handling of larger trading volumes.

 ## Contributing

 Contributions to this project are welcome.
 To contribute, follow these steps: